 How to tell if your smart meter is SMETS1 or SMETS2

 If your smart meter was installed by Bulb, then it's a SMETS2 meter.
 If it was fitted before 2019, it's likely to be a SMETS1.
 Check with the energy supplier who installed it to be sure.

 Using STEC if you have a SMETS1 smart meter

 Bulb members with a SMETS1 smart meter will be able to use the service soon.
 There's a national program to bring all smart meters on to the same network.
-This should be completed before the end of 2020.
+This should be completed by April 2021.
 This means we'll be able to read SMETS1 smart meters automatically.
 And they'll stay smart if you decide to leave Bulb.
 We'll email you as soon as we're able to read your SMETS1 meter.

 Can I get my SMETS1 meter upgraded to a SMETS2 meter?